-While I’m more of a tank top kind of gal when running in warmer weather, the Odlo Blackcomb Pro tee and long-sleeve tee are products I can get behind.
-The Blackcomb Pro line touts its Ceramicool and ZeroScent technologies that offer cooling and smell-reducing functionality, respectively.
-I found the former to be more inspiring than the latter, so you might still want to sport your deodorant when running in these shirts, if you’re into that sort of thing.
+I’m more of a tank top kind of gal when running in warmer weather.
+The Odlo Blackcomb Pro tee and long-sleeve tee are products I can get behind.
+The Blackcomb Pro line touts its Ceramicool and ZeroScent technologies that offer cooling and smell-reducing functionality.
+I found the former to be more inspiring than the latter.
+You might still want to sport your deodorant when running in these shirts, if you’re into that sort of thing.
 To note: when I refer to “shirt” below, I’m reviewing an aspect of the shirt that is the same, regardless of short-sleeve or long-sleeve, for simplicity’s sake.

 I was also pleasantly surprised the sleeves were long enough on the long-sleeve.
-I ordered a small, so a shorter person might have to roll or pull up the sleeves a bit, but I pulled the sleeves up on a hotter run and found them to still be perfectly comfortable.
+I ordered a small, so a shorter person might have to roll or pull up the sleeves a bit.
+Surprisingly I pulled the sleeves up on a hotter run and found them to still be perfectly comfortable.

 Exceptionally soft, lightweight and breathable, Odlo nailed it with the comfort level of the Blackcomb Pro material.
-As mentioned, I often run in a tank in warmer weather for that “free like a bird” feeling, but I didn’t feel constricted at all in the tee while running on a 75-degree day.
-I wore the long-sleeve on a 55-degree, very sunny day in Denver, which felt much warmer than the thermostat displayed, and was quite pleased with my clothing choice.
+I often run in a tank in warmer weather for that “free like a bird” feeling.
+However, I didn’t feel constricted at all in the tee while running on a 75-degree day.
+I wore the long-sleeve on a 55-degree, very sunny day in Denver.
+It felt much warmer than the thermostat displayed and I was quite pleased with my clothing choice.
 All in all, Odlo is definitely doing something right with their Ceramicool technology.

 I cannot say the same for the ZeroScent technology.
-Instead of making you read through the lines, I’ll spell it out for you – I still smelled like I just went for a run after my run.
+I’ll spell it out for you – I still smelled like I just went for a run after my run.
 Maybe it works for some, but no luck for me in this department.

 I LOVE the colors and details of the shirt.
 They only offer a handful of colors, which I appreciate the simplicity of, especially since they are solid options.
 The tie-dye-esque stripes ensure the shirt isn’t boring without being overwhelming or obnoxious.
 I like that Odlo offers classic blacks and grays but spice things up with the coral version – a little something for everybody.
 Odlo gets an A+ in this category.